For those looking to get a head-start on adding some useful settings to the admin…

-BackupBuddy is the only plugin you need to give you piece of mind when it comes to site backups.
-Unlike VaultPress, which we’ve covered here before, BackupBuddy puts a real emphasis on ensuring that it is easy to manage your backups, store in remote locations, and very, very easy to restore your site at any time, or migrate to a new server.
+BackupBuddy is the only plugin you need to give you peace of mind when it comes to site backups.
+Unlike VaultPress, which we’ve covered here before, BackupBuddy puts a real emphasis on ensuring that it is easy to manage your backups, store in remote locations, and very, very easy to restore your site at any time or migrate to a new server.

 If you want to dive in quickly, I recorded a video that will walk you through how to set up the plugin.
 If you want to learn more, keep reading:

 The first time you activate BackupBuddy, you will notice that you are taken to their Backup Wizard.
 Basically, if you enter your email, a unique password, a schedule, and set up a remote location, you can get your first backup off the ground very quickly.
 If you’re looking for the path of least resistance, that’s the easiest way to go.
 But there is also a lot more than you can customize if you choose to dive into the plugin.

 One of the first things you’ll notice if you go to BackupBuddy -> Backups in the WordPress admin, is that there are two backup profiles already set up for you.
 One is for your full site, meaning your site files and database, and the other is for just your database.
 Clicking on either one of these profiles will begin a backup manually, right away.
 But the real strength of the plugin is that these profiles can be customized.
 The gear icon next to each one of your profiles will take you to a modal box where you can set up exactly what is you want to backup.
 For full backups, you can even choose exactly which files and database columns the plugin should pay attention to.
 And for each profile, you can set up a default location, local or remote, to store the backup.
 Of course, you can also create your own custom profile, by clicking the plus icon, specifying your backup and choosing your settings.